Injo of Joseon

-Injo (7 December 1595 – 17 June 1649), personal name Yi Jong, was the 16th monarch of the Joseon dynasty of Korea.
-He was a grandson of King Seonjo and the eldest son of Prince Jeongwon.
-He ascended to the throne after leading a coup d'état against his uncle, Gwanghaegun, in 1623.
-Today, Injo is considered a weak and incompetent king, as during his reign the country experienced Yi Gwal's Rebellion, the Later Jin invasion, the Qing invasion, and an economic recession, while the government was corrupt and ineffective.
+Injo (7 December 1595 – 17 June 1649), (Note: In the Korean calendar (lunisolar), he was born on the 7th day of the 11th lunar month and died on the 8th day of the 5th lunar month.) personal name Yi Jong, was the 16th monarch of Joseon.
+He was the eldest son of Prince Jeongwon and a grandson of King Seonjo, and ascended to the throne after leading a coup d'état against his uncle, Gwanghaegun.
+Today, he is considered a weak and incompetent king, as during his reign the country experienced Yi Kwal's Rebellion, the Later Jin invasion, the Qing invasion, and an economic recession, while the government was corrupt and ineffective.

 Biography

 Birth and background

 King Injo was born in 1595 as a son of Prince Jeongwon, whose father was the ruling monarch King Seonjo.
 In 1607, Prince Jeongwon's son was given the title, Lord Neungyang (綾陽都正, 능양도정) and later Prince Neungyang (綾陽君, 능양군); and lived as a royal family member, unsupported by any political factions that were in control of Korean politics at the time.

 In 1608, King Seonjo fell sick and died, and his son, Gwanghaegun, succeeded him to the throne.
 At the time, the government was divided by various political factions and the liberal Easterner political faction came out strong after the Japanese invasions of 1582–1598, as they fought most actively against the Japanese.
 The Eastern faction split during the last days of King Seonjo into the Northerner and Southerner political factions.
 The Northern faction wanted radical reform, while the Southerner faction supported more moderate measures.
 At the time of Seonjo's death, the Northern faction, which gained control of the government at the time, was divided into left-wing Greater Northerners and more moderate Lesser Northerners.
 As Gwanghaegun inherited the throne, the Greater Northern political faction, which supported him as heir to the crown, became the major political faction in the royal court.
 Meanwhile, the conservative Westerner political faction remained a minor player, unable to gain power; however many members of the Westerner faction continued to look for opportunities to return to politics as the ruling faction.